 His work has not just hung in “the local record shops” as he says.
-They have been on display in as places as diverse as museums, art galleries, historic clubs like CBGB’s and the Hard Rock.
-You might not even realize it but you probably have seen them in magazine ads, movies and television shows and obviously you are hard pressed to go into a bar or restaurant around town where music is important and not see one hanging on a wall.
+They have been on display in as places as diverse as museums, art galleries, historic clubs like CBGB’s, the Hard Rock and of course the Rock And Roll Hall Of Fame.
+You might not even realize it but you probably have seen them in magazine ads, movies and television shows and obviously you are hard pressed to go into a bar or restaurant around town where music is important and not see one or twenty hanging on a wall.

-With over 4800 posters created over the decades, there is probably one for a concert you went to.
+With over 6000 posters created over the decades, there is probably one for a concert you went to.
 “It’s fun at times to sit down and look at the different posters I did thru different periods of my life and I can see what my mind set was at that time by just looking at the art.
 The colors I used were a huge expression of what I was feeling at that time”.
-He not only created over time a visual slideshow of Cleveland’s rock heritage, he also has created posters for concerts in Dayton, Columbus, Cincinnati, Toledo and even shows in Kentucky, Pennsylvania, Indiana and as far west as Colorado.
+He not only created over time a visual slideshow of Cleveland’s rock heritage but the studio also has created posters for concerts throughout the Midwest in places like Dayton, Columbus, Cincinnati, Toledo, Louisville, Pennsylvania, Indiana and as far west as Colorado.

 “Someone asked me recently how much longer I plan doing this, I don’t really know.
 I guess as long as I can keep coming up with new ideas and I have a little fun.”

 With a new crop of talented young artists now working with Bear at Raw Sugar Art Studios there should be a long history of new posters coming.